cstayyab/AFATS/README.md

 ## Working

 It basically works by the predefined `config.json` file present in the root directory.
 The `config.json` provides the default attributes for the homepage.
-These are basically static for now and can only be changed by directly editing `config.json`.
+The default settings can be ovveridden using the 'Settings' and 'Add Quick Link' Interface provided in the footer.
+It is implemented using HTML5 LocalStorage.

 ### config.json Options